Gladys Kokorwe

-Gladys Keitumetse Theresa Kokorwe (born 20 November 1947) is a Motswana politician who was the Speaker of the National Assembly from 2014 to 2019.
-She is a member of the Botswana Democratic Party (BDP).
+Gladys Keitumetse Theresa Kokorwe (20 November 1947 – 11 March 2026) was a Botswanan politician who was the Speaker of the National Assembly from 2014 to 2019.
+She was a member of the Botswana Democratic Party (BDP).

 Prior to entering politics, Kokorwe was a senior civil servant.
 She was elected to the National Assembly at the 1994 general election, and served as an assistant minister in the government of Festus Mogae from 1999 to 2004.
 She was deputy speaker from 2004 to 2008, and then a minister in Ian Khama's government from 2008 to 2009, when she left parliament.
 Kokorwe served as Botswana's ambassador to Zimbabwe from 2009 to 2014, and then re-entered politics after the 2014 election, when she was the successful BDP candidate for speaker.

 Early life

-Kokorwe was born in Cape Town, South Africa, where her father (originally from Botswana) was working.
+Kokorwe was born in Cape Town, Union of South Africa, where her father (originally from Botswana) was working.
 She was sent back to Botswana at the age of 10, and went to primary school in Thamaga, Kweneng District.
 Her secondary schooling was completed at Moeng College, a boarding school in the Tswapong Hills.
 After leaving school, Kokorwe joined the public service, where she initially worked as a typist and minor clerical worker.
 She eventually came to hold various high-level administrative positions in local government, serving for periods as the commercial officer for Lobatse, the town clerk of Sowa and Gaborone, and assistant council secretary for the Kgatleng District.
 After a term as the chief training officer for local government officials, she returned to the Kgatleng District as its chief executive officer (CEO).

 Politics

 1994–2008

-At the 1994 general election, Kokorwe was elected to the National Assembly for the Botswana Democratic Party (BDP), representing the Thamaga constituency previously held by Peter Mmusi (a former vice-president who died just before the election).
+In the 1994 general election, Kokorwe was elected to the National Assembly for the Botswana Democratic Party (BDP), representing the Thamaga constituency previously held by Peter Mmusi (a former vice-president who died just before the election).
 She switched to the new Kweneng South constituency at the 1999 election, and was subsequently appointed Assistant Minister of Local Government (under senior minister Margaret Nasha) by President Festus Mogae.
 Kokorwe was left out of the ministry after the 2004 election, but was instead elected deputy speaker, becoming the first woman to hold the position.
 In March 2004, she had reportedly been censured by BDP officials for publicly suggesting that Louis Nchindo (the managing director of the Debswana Diamond Company) should enter politics.
 This was perceived as a threat to the party's existing leadership.